 Reconciling only updates the edit version so that ArcGIS Pro can check for conflicts; it does not merge changes into the ancestor version.
 Once you finish reconciling and reviewing any conflicts, you complete the merging process by posting your changes to the ancestor version.

-Note:This topic describes calling the reconcile process from the Versioning tab, but you can also reconcile and post versions using geoprocessing tools by either searching for the Reconcile Versions tool in the Geoprocessing pane or by clicking on Reconcile and Post on the Versions tab when you are in the Version Manager view.
+Note:This topic describes the reconcile and post process using the Versioning tab.
+You can also reconcile and post versions using the Reconcile Versions geoprocessing tool and the Reconcile/Post button on the Versions tab when you are in the Versions view.

 Reconcile process - Traditional versions

 In traditional versioning, to reconcile your edits with an ancestor version, the following must be true:

 - You must be the only user currently editing the traditional version you are reconciling.

 - No other user can be editing the target version.
 The exception is if the target version is Default—you can reconcile against Default even when other users are editing it.

 - You must be able to view the target version, meaning it can be public or protected.
 If it is private, you must be the version owner or the geodatabase administrator.